sdfsdfsdfgsdfsdfssdfsdgdfgrfgfsdkjfkjsk/Responsive-Portfolio-Site/README.md

 - Customizable content to showcase your unique skills and projects
 - Smooth scrolling and navigation for a seamless user experience

-## Live Demo (Dont take anything h)
+## Live Demo
 knowwhoisme.netlify.app

 ## Installation
-1. Clone this repository to your local machine:
+1. Clone this repository to your local machine
+2. You know other thing (I hope so)
+3. I aint doing this thing in my life again Web dev is boring imo.